funkybob/stencil/README.rst

 stencil
 =======

-A minimalist template engine for Python
+A minimalist template engine for Python3

 The goal of Stencil is to provide just enough of a template engine in a single file.